marcobeierer/linkchecker-webcomponents/README.md

 ## Changelog

+### 1.7.0
+- Added option to show working redirects.
+	- Has to be enabled in the settings.

 ### 1.6.0
 - Results are saved now and don't get discarded when leaving the Link Checker anymore.
 - Improved navigation with tabs.